Get Personal Loan Rates

 - DACA recipients and asylum seekers

 - G series

-  Here's what you may need before filling out an application:
+Here's what you may need:

-  - A copy of your green card or visa and an employment authorization form — such as form I-765, form I-766 or form I-797A — and an I-94 form
+- An employment authorization form — such as form I-765, form I-766 or form I-797A

-  - Proof of address: utility bills, leases or other documentation with your address.
+- Proof of address: Utility bills, leases or other documentation with your address.

 - Income verification: W-2, pay stubs, bank statements or tax returns.

-  - Loan information: desired loan amount, term and use of funds.
+- Loan information: Desired loan amount, term and use of funds.

-  - Employment information: employment status, employer's contact information.
+- Employment information: Employment status, employer's contact information.